GoogleChromeLabs/pwacompat/README.md

 If you provide a Web App Manifest, PWACompat will update your page and:

 * Create meta icon tags for all icons in the manifest (e.g., for a favicon, older browsers)
-* Create fallback meta tags for various browsers (e.g., iOS, WebKit/Chromium forks etc) describing how a webapp should open
+* Create fallback meta tags for various browsers (e.g., iOS, WebKit/Chromium forks etc) describing how a PWA should open
 * Sets [the theme color](https://developers.google.com/web/updates/2014/11/Support-for-theme-color-in-Chrome-39-for-Android) based on the manifest

 For Safari, PWACompat also: